VirusZzHkP/VirusZzHkP/README.md

 - Hacker, tool builder, OSINT enthusiast.
 This is my playground. 🛠️
 - Founding Member & CTF Player for team '[W4NN4 B3 3L1735](https://ctftime.org/team/194276)'
 - ⚡ Fun fact: I love playing with minds 👀
 - Let's Build Something Together!<br>I'm always open to new ideas and collaborations.
 If you have a project in mind or want to contribute to one of mine, feel free to open an issue or pull request.<br><br>Here are some potential project ideas to get you started:<br><br> 1.
 What else can be added in [The-Black-Tiger](https://github.com/VirusZzHkP/The-Black-Tiger)<br> 2.
 Projects on cybersecurity automation<br> 3.
-Projects on telegram bots that can help hackers/researchers. <br> You got some other ideas? feel free to connect me or just drop a [mail](mailto:viruszzwarning@proton.me)
+Projects on telegram bots that can help hackers/researchers. <br> Do you have any other ideas?
+Feel free to contact me or just send me an [email](mailto:viruszzwarning@proton.me)

 ---